- Funding the cooperation

 Villa Vigoni e.V.

-The German-Italian Centre for European Excellence „Villa Vigoni“ in Loveno di Menaggio is a binational association.
+The German-Italian Centre for the European Dialogue „Villa Vigoni“ in Loveno di Menaggio is a binational association.
 The aim is to foster German-Italian relationships in the fields of science, education and culture, taking into account their interaction with the economy, education, society and politics.
 For Villa Vigoni, the dialogue between German and Italy takes on a European and international dimension.
-In Italy, the Foreign Ministry (Ministero degli Esteri) in Rome is responsible for Villa Vigoni, whereas the German Federal Ministry of Education and Research deals with the German side.
+In Italy, the Foreign Ministry (Ministero degli Affari Esteri e della Cooperazione Internazionale) in Rome is responsible for Villa Vigoni, whereas the German Federal Ministry of Education and Research deals with the German side.

 The great range of events taking place at Villa Vigoni is reflected in the multitude of event formats: science conferences, meetings on current political topics, PhD student colloquia, discussion forums for German and Italian journalists, round-table talks for science experts.
 In addition, the annual forum also comprises various cultural events aimed at a wider audience, such as concerts, master classes and exhibitions.